 Light it Up!

-Hydroponics light fixtures typically use one of the following types of bulbs:
+Hydroponics grow lights typically use one of the following types of bulbs:

 - High Intensity Discharge Lights (HID)-This lighting is better for larger grow rooms with good ventilation.